fhiso/legacy-format/data-model.md

 ### ASSO   {#ASSO}

-An indicator to link friends, neighbors, relatives, or associates of an individual.
+Associates: an indicator to link friends, neighbors, relatives, or associates of an individual.

 Contexts
 :   .`[INDI]`.`[ASSO]`